 We’re always eager to learn from you!
 If you have some additional ideas to save water outside, please share them below.
 Thanks!

 And here’s another interesting idea for you: some people install water tanks to collect significant amounts of rainfall from their roofs, much more than they’d collect with just a rain barrel.
 Someone in my neighborhood installed an underground water tank, but there are many other ways to do it.
-Here’s how they do it in Australia, where rain is really at a premium.
+In most parts of Australia, locals make use of rainwater tanks, not only to boost their gardens but for water conservation and sustainability.
+Water tank suppliers like Rainwater Tanks Direct provide materials as well as help educate citizens about effective rainwater catchment systems.